 MEDIA CONTACT: Whitney Hale, 859-257-8716; email@example.com

 LEXINGTON, Ky.
-(May 2, 2014) — WUKY's "UK Perspectives" focuses on the people and programs of the University of Kentucky and is hosted by WUKY General Manager Tom Godell.
-Today's program offers an introduction to the world of the Department of Landscape Architecture in the College of Agriculture, Food and Environment with Professor Chris Sass of the department and his student Rachel Cunningham.
+(May 30, 2014) — WUKY's "UK Perspectives" focuses on the people and programs of the University of Kentucky and is hosted by WUKY General Manager Tom Godell.
+Today's program features UK Opera Theatre Director Everett McCorvey giving a preview of the upcoming It's a Grand Night for Singing.

-To listen to the podcast interview from which "UK Perspectives" is produced, http://wuky.org/post/world-landscape-architecture.
+To listen to the podcast interview from which "UK Perspectives" is produced, visit http://wuky.org/post/grand-night-singing-preview.

 "UK Perspectives" airs at 8:35 a.m. and 5:45 p.m. each Friday on WUKY 91.3, UK's NPR station.